04 Dec Do Weight Loss Injections Really Work?

 SO, WHAT’S THE PROBLEM?

-I have two primary concerns about this weight loss injection, both of which I’ll go on to discuss in more detail: Firstly, an injection alone does nothing to get to the root cause of why people have gained weight.
+We have two primary concerns about this weight loss injection, both of which we’ll go on to discuss in more detail: Firstly, an injection alone does nothing to get to the root cause of why people have gained weight.
 Not tackling the root cause is highly likely to result in weight regain.
-Secondly, the list of potential side effects are quite worrying.
+Secondly, the list of potential side effects are concerning.

 WEIGHT LOSS INJECTION SIDE EFFECTS